mosip/documentation/docs/Patch-1.1.5.5.md

 ### Pre-registration UI service

-* Bug Fixes: In 1.1.5, the edit demographics page was not working in pre-registration when we did not have fullName in ID Schema. #MOSIP-15872
+* Bug Fix: In 1.1.5, the edit demographics page was not working in pre-registration when we did not have fullName in ID Schema. #MOSIP-15872
 * Bug Fix: In 1.1.5 pre-registration, dynamic fields were not called using pagination. #MOSIP-15317
 * Bug Fix: Captcha Service was not working in 1.1.5.x version of MOSIP. #MOSIP-16977